 Google Chrome now offers Live Caption for media.
 You will see auto-generated captions when you play audio or video using Chrome.
-This article explains how to turn off or disable Live Caption on Chrome.
+This article explains how to turn off or remove Live Caption on Chrome.

 The easiest way to disable caption on Chrome is to click the toggle from the media control menu.
 Allow me to explain.

 The global media control menu on Chrome now has a caption toggle.
 To disable the live caption, I had to click the toggle.

 In my case, the caption was enabled by default.
 Therefore, it may not be the final setting when Google launches this feature on the Stable channel.
 However, if you find caption enabled on Google Chrome and want a way to disable it quickly, you now know where to look.

 To disable caption from Chrome settings: